GraphicsBlast

 SDL

 OpenGL offers us a graphics API, but it is primarily focused on rendering.
-To handle essential cross-platform window functions, we'll also incorporate SDL, a library designed for this purpose.
-By this I mean it takes care of creating windows on our desktop, getting user input from the mouse, keyboard, etc. Importantly again it abstracts all of these functions so that your code will run exactly the same whether you are compiling it on Windows, Linux or Mac, without any modifications.
+It will allow us to draw fantastic images, but we still need to create a window on our desktop to display it in - something OpenGL doesn't handle as it's only concern is rendering.
+To handle cross-platform window functions, we'll also incorporate SDL, a library designed exactly for this purpose.
+It handles creating windows on our desktop, getting mouse and keyboard input, handling window resizing and much more.
+Importantly again it abstracts all of these functions so that your code doesn't need to change whether you are compiling it on Windows, Linux or Mac.
 It's a very widely used tool, and is what major developers such as Valve use.

 There are various alternatives to SDL, for example GLFW and GLUT.
 Both are excellent libraries.
 However SDL offers slightly more functionality in terms of audio and controller support, and is what I personally have been using for many years, and for that reason is the library we will use in these tutorials.